 Chiropractic medicine aims to improve health by restoring structure and function to the spine and other joints.
-Stress, accidents, overexertion, or other injuries may cause minor displacement (subluxation) of the spinal vertebra.
-When a vertebra is displaced or an extremity is affected, muscle tension or irritation to the spinal nerves can result, causing pain (e.g., neck, back, headache, whiplash) and impairing overall health.
+Stress, accidents, overexertion, or other injuries may cause minor displacement of the spinal vertebra.
+When a vertebra is displaced, muscle tension or irritation to spinal nerves can result, causing pain (e.g., neck, back, headache).

-Physiatry, also called physical medicine and rehabilitation (PM&R), is a medical specialty that primarily uses physical means to help in diagnosis, healing, and rehabilitation.
-Physiatrists specialize in the diagnosis and treatment of patients with chronic illness (e.g., stroke) or injury (e.g., spinal cord, brain), acute and chronic pain, and musculoskeletal injuries (e.g., sports-, work-related).
+Physiatry, also called physical medicine and rehabilitation, is a medical specialty that uses physical means to help in diagnosis, healing, and rehabilitation.
+Physiatrists specialize in the treatment of patients with chronic illness (stroke) or injury (spinal cord, brain), acute and chronic pain, and musculoskeletal injuries.
 Many physiatrists specialize in the treatment of back pain.

-The principles of physical therapy have been part of healing arts since recorded time.
-Physical therapy is an important part of a nonsurgical approach to restore, maintain, and promote overall health.
-Working with a doctor, a physical therapist (PT) will help patients who have suffered an accident, injury, or disease, or those recovering from surgery.
+Physical therapy is an important part of a nonsurgical approach to maintain, restore, and improve overall physical health.
+Pain-free mobility is crucial for physical independence, earning a living, quality of life and well being.
+Working with a doctor, a physical therapist (PT) can help patients who have suffered an injury, disease, or those recovering from surgery.

 Eight out of 10 people will suffer from back or neck pain at some point in their life.
 Acute pain is abrupt, intense pain that subsides after a period of days or weeks.
 However, some people continue to suffer from pain that continues despite nonsurgical or surgical treatment methods.
 This long-term pain is called chronic pain.